longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

   controlled and the exact version used to create the file is accessible.

-  This only applies to creator-developed code -- no manufacturer proprietary software is ever deposited in the repository
+  This only applies to creator-developed code -- no manufacturer proprietary software is deposited in the repository.

   :Example: ``https://github.com/name1/name2/``